oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 Overview
 ========

-For authorizing users, the best current practice is to
+For authorizing users within a browser-based application, the best current practice is to

 * Use the OAuth 2.0 authorization code flow with the PKCE extension
 * Require the OAuth 2.0 state parameter
-* Recommend exact matching of redirect URIs, and require the hostname of the redirect match the hostname of the URL the app was served from
+* Recommend exact matching of redirect URIs, and require the hostname of the redirect URI match the hostname of the URL the app was served from
 * Do not return access tokens in the front channel

-Each of these is described in more detail in the sections below.
+Previously it was recommended that browser-based applications use the OAuth 2.0 Implicit flow.
+That approach has several drawbacks, including the fact that access tokens are returned in the front-channel via the fragment part of the redirect URI, and as such are vulnerable to a variety of attacks where the access token can be intercepted or stolen.
+See {{implicit_flow}} for a deeper analysis of these attacks and the drawbacks of using the Implicit flow in browsers, many of which are described by {{oauth-security-topics}}.

+Instead, browser-based apps can perform the OAuth 2.0 authorization code flow and make a POST request to the token endpoint to exchange an authorization code for an access token, just like other OAuth clients.
+This ensures that access tokens are not sent via the less secure front-channel, and are only returned over an HTTPS connection initiated from the application.
+Combined with PKCE, this enables the authorization server to ensure that authorization codes are useless even if intercepted in transport.

 First-Party Applications